SeanMcQuade/CRMproject/README.md

 # CRMproject
 program to simulate crm experiment.
-This is my first branch
+This code is for a paper that has been submitted, but not published.